-22. If staff have any concerns about a child's welfare, they should act on them immediately.
-See page 13 for a flow chart setting out the process for staff when they have concerns about a child.

-23. If staff have a concern, they should follow their own organisation's child protection policy and speak to the designated safeguarding lead (or deputy).

-- 24. Options will then include:

-- managing any support for the child internally via the school's or college's own pastoral support processes;

-- an early help assessment;6 or
+- 35. Staff working with children are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff should always act in the best interests of the child. - 36.
+If staff have any concerns about a child's welfare, they should act on them immediately.
+See page 15 for a flow chart setting out the process for staff when they have concerns about a child. - 37.
+If staff have a concern, they should follow their own organisation's child protection policy and speak to the designated safeguarding lead (or deputy). - 38.
+Options will then include: - managing any support for the child internally via the school's or college's own pastoral support processes; - an early help assessment; or - a referral for statutory services, for example as the child might be in need, is in need or suffering or likely to suffer harm.

-6 Further information on early help assessments, provision of early help services and accessing services is in Chapter 1 of Working Together to Safeguard Children.
+&lt;sup>11 Further information on early help assessments, provision of early help services and accessing services is in Chapter 1 of Working Together to Safeguard Children.